zentetsukenz/3ds-implementation/README.md

-# 3-D Secure Implementation
+# Omise-PHP Example

-This is an unofficial example of Omise 3-D Secure implementation using [Omise-PHP Library](https://github.com/omise/omise-php).
+This is an unofficial example for implementing [Omise-PHP Library](https://github.com/omise/omise-php).

 ## Installation